Extension of the spine: It’s good. It’s bad.

 the lumbar spine.
 (5) Extension increased pressures in the lumbar

-spine to 1250 mmHg (the highest amount the transducer could measure).
+spine to 1250 mmHg (the most the transducer could measure).

 (4) Reducing intradiscal pressures and back pain is what

 Aaron Chiropractic Clinic aims to do for its Fort Wayne back pain

 Listen to this PODCAST with Dr. David Atiyeh on the Back